Etna, California: History

 The town began in 1853 as the rough-and-tumble Gold Rush settlement of Rough and Ready, which was later incorporated as the City of Etna in 1878.

 In 1854 a flour mill was built a mile away and named the Aetna Mills.
 However, the winter of 1861-62 it was destroyed by a flood and the remaining businesses moved to Rough and Ready Mill near the current town.
 This also including the post office which kept the name Aetna Mills.

 Geography

 Etna is located at (41.457350, -122.896875).
 Etna is in Northern California near the Oregon border, located in Scott Valley near the CDP of Greenview, the city of Fort Jones, and the unincorporated community of Callahan.
 Etna is located at the foot of the Marble Mountain Wilderness in the Siskiyou subrange of the Klamath (Cascades) Range and is an attraction for hikers, rafters, climbers and people who do all sorts of other outdoor activities.

-According to the United States Census Bureau, the city has a total area of 0.8 sqmi, 99.88% of it land and 0.12% of it water.
+According to the United States Census Bureau, the city has a total area of 0.8 sqmi, of which 99.88% land and 0.12% is water.